Armstrong Air

 | L2 |

-Outdoor unit intermittently shuts down, L2 or low-voltage fault indicated, thermostat may go blank
+The outdoor unit intermittently shuts down, an L2 or low-voltage fault is indicated, and the thermostat may go blank.

 |